04 - Circuit Tools Session Window

 Multiple Sessions

 Normally all sector times of the ideal lap are displayed as +/- time difference between the Ideal and Datum lap.
-If you would like to see the absolute sector times of the Ideal lap, select it temporarily as the Datum.
+If you would like to see the absolute sector times of the Ideal lap, you can select it temporarily as the Datum.
 You can close a session by clicking on the cross in the top right of the tab.

 Change Order of Laps